huggingface/text-generation-inference/docs/source/basic_tutorials/train_medusa.md

 pip install -e .
 ```

-Next we'll need some data to train on.
-We can use the `create_data.py` script to generate the data.
+Next we'll need some data to train on, we can use the `ShareGPT_Vicuna_unfiltered` dataset that is available on the Hugging Face Hub.

 ```bash
 apt install git-lfs